3 Reasons why people hate their Air Conditioning and Furnace repair company technician. Broken HVAC system?

 2. This wasn’t in my plan: Who thinks about how their air conditioner or furnace AT any other time OTHER than when it breaks?
 OK, so maybe when you change your filters, but then you are probably overcome by a little guilt because you know you should have probably changed them a month or two earlier.
 Unfortunately, these things happen.
 Mechanical equipment breaks.
 Air conditioners are not invincible machines.
 They are complex and contain many components.
 On average an HVAC system will last 10-15 years before replacement.
 During that time there is a high likelihood that a repair(s) will be needed.
 This is only so comforting I know.
 Especially, when the Air Conditioners break and you are left to deal with the consequences despite the fact that this disrupts your life.

-To Technicians: I know you can tell when the home owner is growchy sometimes but know why.
+To Technicians: I know you can tell when the homeowner is grouchy sometimes but know why.
 Uncomfortable, disrupted, and not pumped about the bill.
 Here you as the HVAC professional have a great opportunity to be the savior when the system comes back online.
 Many technicians get hooked on the high of being able to fix just about anything.
 This is great to an extent but should not distract you from your ultimate role of serving the customer.
-As much focus and energy should be placed on hearing the customers wants and needs and helping them in any additional ways NOT just fixing the system then handing them a bill having no discussion about their needs/wants.
+As much focus and energy should be placed on hearing the customer’s wants and needs and helping them in any additional ways NOT just fixing the system than handing them a bill having no discussion about their needs/wants.

 To Homeowners: This is not a fun scenario.
 Doing a little preventative maintenance can help avoid some system breakdowns and these nightmare days.
-Change your filters regularly or get a long term filter.
+Change your filters regularly or get a long-term filter.
 If you need a repair, do your homework, check reviews and Hire a legitimate contractor(watch video).
 When in doubt get a second or third opinion.
-Patience could save you a lot of headache.
+Patience could save you a lot of headaches.